 Sometimes a sandwich is just ho hum boring.
-Help your child make a fun lunch by threading her favorite ingredients on a skewer for a quick and easy sandwich kebab.
-Kebabs originated in the Middle East and Asian countries followed in adopting this quick and easy way to prepare a meaty meal.
-Meatballs are a fun ingredient when dressed up with small cherry or grape tomatoes and cheese cubes.
+Help your child make lunch fun by threading her favorite ingredients on a skewer for a quick and easy sandwich kabob.
+The word kabob is derived from the word kebab, which means "roasted meat."
+Kebabs originated in the Middle East and Asian countries followed in adopting this simple way to prepare a meaty meal.
+A kabob is merely any collection of delicious food pieces that have been assembled on a skewer.

 What You Need: